Azure/AKS/examples/fleet/kuard-blue-green/README.md

    ```
    Or access the http://20.81.3.74:8080 in the browser.

-   The request will randomly hit different hostnames with blue or green version.
+   The request will randomly hit different hostnames with blue or green version and the number of hits is proportional to the number of pods in each deployment.

 Congratulations, you have created your first multi-cluster service.